-Whenever you take a photo or video with Spectacles, a ring of LEDs will light up to let your friends know that you’re recording.
+Whenever you take a photo or video with Spectacles, LEDs will light up to let your friends know that you’re recording.

 Our Community Guidelines have always asked Snapchatters to be thoughtful and respect people’s privacy — and that same philosophy applies to Spectacles, down to their design!